 6. IPv6 is not supported

-1. Configure an ACL as either Whitelist or Blacklist to allow or deny access to domains
+1. Configure an ACL as either Allowed List or Blocked List to allow or deny access to domains

 2. Configure External Server IP address